Background

 And this insight illuminates the narcissist's frailties, deficiencies, defects, problems and inadequacies.

-And the narcissist then feels ashamed, feels humiliated in front of the introjects and the internal objects in his mind, which during the schizoeth self-supply phase he perceives as external public, a kind of audience, self-audiency.
+And the narcissist then feels ashamed, feels humiliated in front of the introjects and the internal objects in his mind, which during the schizoeth self-supply phase he perceives as external public, a kind of audience, self-audience.

 Now this process, this process of shaming oneself, humiliating oneself in front of oneself, this process is known or should be known as self-motification.

 Of course, all of us sometimes are ashamed of ourselves.
 All of us sometimes interact with voices inside our heads, mother's voice, father's voice, a teacher's voice, a role model's voice.
 All of us interact with these voices and try to justify ourselves.
 All of us sometimes feel humiliated and ashamed when we realize that we've done something wrong.
+This is known as conscience.
+It's a cluster of introjects.

 So this is not a new phenomenon, but in the case of the narcissist, because of his fragility, because of his vulnerability, and all narcissists are compensatory.

 So when you, as a healthy person, when you get in touch with your shame, with your conscience, when you castigate and chastise and criticize yourself for something you've done, this would usually yield behavior modification.
-You would change your conduct.
-You would make decisions.
-You would make choices that would guarantee that this kind of shame would not recur, not happen again.

 In short, in a healthy person, shame, negative affectivity, guilt, conscience, they lead to growth.
 They lead to personal development.

 The narcissist defenses are deactivated.
 The narcissist is left face to face without any protection, any firewall, any partition, face to face with his primordial, atavistic, early childhood, profound shame, profound rage, profound envy, deep seething, unrequited.

 The narcissist abreacts.
 The narcissist essentially falls apart and this is self-motification.

 So it is possible for the narcissist to modify himself by acting in a way which he would consider or humiliating in front of the introjects or the internal objects in his mind.